Pension Transfer Advice

 Final Salary Pension Transfer Pros and Cons

-If you are considering transferring your final salary pension to a private pension such as a SIPP, you need to consider the pro’s and con’s carefully before you make your decision.
-Here we take a look at the pro’s and con’s
+If you are considering transferring your final salary pension to a private pension, known as a defined contribution scheme, you need to consider the pro’s and con’s carefully before you make your decision.
+Here we take a look at the pro’s and con’s.

 Benefits of transferring a final salary pension:

 - You can access your pension fund from the age of 55.